SergioTorresGarcia/TAPS_frontend_language-learning-app/README.md

 2. Navigate to the project directory `$ cd project-name`
 3. Install dependencies: run ` $ npm i ` in terminal

-⚠️ MAKE SURE THAT BACKEND & DATABASE ARE RUNNING AS WELL ⚠️ ⚠️ & you've set up all environment variables accordingly ⚠️
+<p>⚠️ MAKE SURE THAT BACKEND & DATABASE ARE RUNNING AS WELL ⚠️</p>
+⚠️ & you've set up all environment variables accordingly ⚠️</p>

 4. Once both back and front-end are running, start server with ` $ npm run dev ` in terminal and access the application (http://localhost:5173/)